Cacodaimon/CacoCloud/README.md

 ## Installation

+For installing you can simply grap the archive file from the [homepage](http://cacodaimon.github.io/CacoCloud/) or build CacoCoud by your self.
+Watch the [video](https://www.youtube.com/watch?v=6nWa1qQuda4) how to install CacoCloud, from the archive [file](http://cacodaimon.github.io/CacoCloud/), in less than two minutes on a DigitalOcean VM with Debain Wheezy.

-On a *nix machine you can run the `build.sh` script.
+If you wanna build it by your self, on a *nix machine you can run the `build.sh` script.
 This script will install the needed [node.js](http://nodejs.org/) modules for running grunt, installs [Composer](http://getcomposer.org/) and let the compser install all required PHP libs and creates a new and empty database.
 It also lets you create new user account.

 If you are planning to use the password manager component and using [Apache](http://httpd.apache.org/) you should modify log format, take the example virtual host file from `config/vhost.cfg`!
 And don't forget to use https instead of http!

 ## Used components